-1 Ensure that Control File and SPFILE Autobackups are disabled.

-For more information, see Step 5 under Adding a database.

-- 2 In the selection tree, select the Parameter File and Control File nodes. - 3 On the Backup Option tab of the NetVault Backup Plugin Options page, select the following options: - In the Backup Method section, select RMAN. - In the Backup Destination section, select either Tape (Backup to NetVault Backup Media) or Both Tape and Disk (Backup to FRA then Backup FRA to NetVault Backup Media).
-This step ensures that the Control File and SPFILE are stored on backup media for disaster recovery purposes.

-- In the Backup Method section, select Full. - 4 Use the Schedule, Target Storage, and Advanced Options lists to configure any additional required options. - 5 Click Save or Save & Submit, whichever is applicable.
+- 1 Ensure that Control File and SPFILE Autobackups are disabled. - For more information, see Step 5 under Adding a database. - 2 In the selection tree, select the Parameter File and Control File nodes. - 3 On the Backup Option tab of the NetVault Backup Plugin Options page, select the following options: - In the Backup Method section, select RMAN. - In the Backup Destination section, select either NetVault Backup Media Manager or Both NetVault Backup Media Manager and Disk (Backup to FRA then Backup FRA to NetVault Backup Media).
+This step ensures that the Control File and SPFILE are stored on backup media for disaster recovery purposes. - In the Backup Method section, select Full. - 4 Use the Schedule, Target Storage, and Advanced Options lists to configure any additional required options. - 5 Click Save or Save & Submit, whichever is applicable.